Minhaj9800/Minhaj9800/README.md

-###                                  Hi 👋 My name is Minhajur Rahman
+Hi wave, I'm Minhajur Rahman

-I am 4th year Computer Science Student at University of Prince Edward Island.
+A fourth-year CS student at University of Prince Edward Island

 <!--
 **Minhaj9800/Minhaj9800** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.